Rajdip019/portfolio/README.md

 #### Getting the env. 🔍
 Head to [Notion's Integration Website](https://www.notion.so/my-integrations).
 Make a new integration and get the secret key from there.
 That is your NOTION_TOKEN.

-Finally it's time to get the NOTION_DATABASE_ID
+Finally, it's time to get the NOTION_DATABASE_ID

 See the URL of the page.
-For example https://www.notion.so/rajdeepsengupta/Blogs-cd0db9f8767843ca9563c591a233be5b.
+For example, https://www.notion.so/rajdeepsengupta/Blogs-cd0db9f8767843ca9563c591a233be5b.
 Here `cd0db9f8767843ca9563c591a233be5b` is the database id.

 ### Step 4 🤝

-Making Blogs database in notion and connecting them to our blogs website.
+Making Blogs database in Notion and connecting them to our blogs website.

 For the next env.
 Make a new page in Notion and make a new database in that.